CityScope/cityscope.github.io/docsite/docs/modules/Brix/Classes/Classes.md

 #### link_table(table_name)
 Sets geogrid using set_geogrid.
-This function should use if GEOGRIDDATA needs to be updated.
+This function should use if GEOGRID needs to be updated.

 * **Parameters**